 In order to provide the best possible support for the development and improvement of the operations of the IQAS/SP, a Follow-up Report to be drafted by the Institution is obligatory.
-Whenever possible this may be complemented by a small-scale progress visit to the Institution conducted by two members of the original Accreditation Panel.
+Whenever possible this may be complemented by a small-scale progress visit to the Institution conducted by two members of the original EEAP.
 This visit which will be used to discuss issues regarding the IQAS/SP Accreditation Standards is considered of particular importance as it may be viewed as a challenge leading to the improvement of the Institution or academic unit offering the SP under review.
-As such a conversation is carried out separately from the discussion on compliance of the IQAS/SP.
+As such a conversation is carried out separately from the discussion on compliance of the IQAS/SP with Accreditation Standards, the benefits are expected to be greater for the IQAS/SP.